Call me morbid but I am fascinated by cemeteries.

 Granary Burying Ground – Boston, Massachusetts, USA

 One of the most famous burial grounds in the US and dating back to 1660, this cemetery houses some important figures in American History including Paul Revere, three signatories of the declaration of independence: Samuel Adams, John Hancock and Robert Treat Paine, Phyllis Wheatley: the first African American woman to publish a book and the family of Benjamin Franklin.
 I love the simple gravestones with various hand carved drawings along the top ranging from simple skulls with wings and cherubic angels.
+In my opinion, a visit to Boston isn’t complete without visiting the Granary Burying Ground.

 Recoleta Cemetery – Buenos Aires, Argentina